 You can buy shiplap, the real stuff, and add it to your home.
 It’s expensive, but if you only do one wall then it’s not bad.
-I will be helping a friend of mine do this in her guest room soon.

 You can also buy and install a “faux” shiplap.
 For a full tutorial check out how I added it to my laundry room here.
-I also have a pdf tutorial you can download and it has step by step instructions as well as a materials list.
+I also have a pdf tutorial you can download and it has step-by-step instructions as well as a materials list.
 Check that out here.

 Here are some great pics of shiplap that you can do too!